notator/ResidentSynthHostTestSite/README.md

 Preset Settings:
 ![screenshot_Settings](https://github.com/notator/ResidentSynthHostTestSite/blob/testSite/images/ResidentSynthHost_5_Settings.png "screenshot_Settings")
-Preset settings can be configured in the _ResidentSynth_, and selected from the **Preset Settings** selector.
+Preset settings can be configured in the _ResidentSynth_, and selected from the **preset settings** selector.
 These settings are channel-independent.
 Selecting one only sets the settings for the current channel.
 If any individual control setting is subsequently changed in the GUI, the **export modified settings** button is activated, allowing the current channel settings to be saved in a JSON file in the user's _Downloads_ folder.
-The exported settings can then be copied to the _ResidentSynth_'s `settingsPresets.js` configuration file, and loaded into the **Preset Settings** selector when the app restarts.
+The exported settings can then be copied to the _ResidentSynth_'s `settingsPresets.js` configuration file, and loaded into the **preset settings** selector when the app restarts.
-The **Trigger key** is a note number whose NOTE_ON will trigger the following settings in the list in the **Preset Settings** selector, rather than play a note.
+The **trigger key** is a note number whose NOTE_ON will trigger the following settings in the list in the **preset settings** selector, rather than play a note.
 The trigger key can be any number from 0 to 127.

 Recordings:
 ![screenshot_Recording](https://github.com/notator/ResidentSynthHostTestSite/blob/testSite/images/ResidentSynthHost_6_Recordings.png "screenshot_Recording")
 The _ResidentSynthHost_ can record and save the MIDI messages it sends to the _ResidentSynth_.
 Such recordings are saved to the user's _Downloads_ folder, and can be copied from there to the _ResidentSynthHost_'s [recordings.js](https://github.com/notator/ResidentSynthHostTestSite/blob/testSite/recordings.js) file (in the application's root folder).
-The _ResidentSynthHost_ loads such recordings into its **Recordings** selector on startup.
+The _ResidentSynthHost_ loads such recordings into its **recordings** selector on startup.
 The recordings.js file may be missing or empty.
 Clicking the **play recording** button plays the selected recording.
 (The button changes into a **cancel playback** button).
 The **start recording channel** button initiates recording of the current channel.
 (Its text includes the current channel index.)
 While recording, this button becomes a **stop recording channel** button, which, when clicked, saves the recording to the user's _Downloads_ folder.
 Note that while only one channel at a time can be recorded, it _is_ possible to simultaneously play back a recording of one or more other channels.
 These channels will then be included in the output recording.
 In other words, overdubbing is possible.